prnikita/cse15l-lab-report/lab-report-3.md

 ```

 -type <br>
 This command is used to search for files of a specific type.
 For example 'f' can be used to search for files, while 'd' can be used to search for directories.
+In case, you are only looking for the directories in the specific location, you can use "-d", and similarly if you are only searching for files in a specific location, you can use "-f".
 ```
 find written_2 -type f -name "ch*.txt"
 written_2/non-fiction/OUP/Berk/ch2.txt